Martha Hughes Cannon: Education and career

 Hughes started at the University of Michigan in the autumn of 1878.
 With limited funds, she spent her first year working in the student dormitories.
-During Hughes' second year she worked as a secretary for another student, Bethenia Owens-Adair.
+During her second year Hughes worked as a secretary for another student, Bethenia Owens-Adair.
 She graduated July 1, 1880, on her 23rd birthday.
 She briefly practiced medicine in Algonac, Michigan.
 In 1881, she moved to Philadelphia to take post-graduate courses at the Auxiliary Medical Department of the University of Pennsylvania.
 Hughes was the only women out of 75 students.
 Additionally, Hughes took night classes to learn more about pharmaceuticals and enrolled at the National School of Elocution and Oratory.
-In 1882, she earned a Bachelors of Science from the University of Pennsylvania and a bachelor's degree in Oratory (B.O.) at the National School of Elocution and Oratory.
-At 25 Martha Hughes had earned four degrees.
+In 1882, she earned a bachelor's degree in pharmacy from the University of Pennsylvania and a bachelor's degree in oratory from the National School of Elocution and Oratory.
+At age 25, Hughes had earned four degrees.

-Hughes returned to Salt Lake City, Utah and opened a private practice in a new wing of her old home built by her step-father.
+Hughes returned to Salt Lake City, Utah and opened a private practice in a new wing of the home built by her stepfather.
 Soon after, she was called by LDS Church leaders to become the resident physician for the newly founded Deseret Hospital in 1882.
-As the Deseret Hospital's paid physician, Hughes set up training classes for nurses and lectures on obstetrics.
+As Deseret Hospital's paid physician, Hughes set up training classes for nurses and lectures on obstetrics.